 The District agrees with the finding and believes this to be an isolated incident.
-The District has implemented new internal review procedures to ensure any variances are identified and detected prior to submission.
+The District has implemented new internal procedures requiring all faculty with positive attendance classes to report their attendance hours on an excel worksheet that automatically calculates the hours for each students to eliminate any calculating errors.
+These will become the source documents to ensure any variances in the District's reporting system are detected prior to submission.